The acupuncture courses overview

 You can choose between our BSc or an MSc in Acupuncture and study on our weekend course or our weekday course.
 On both courses you will be able to practise as a professional acupuncturist after successfully completing our three year practitioner training.

-On our BSc in Acupuncture, students complete the course in three years and are awarded the BSc by Middlesex University.
+On our BSc in Acupuncture, full-time students complete the course in three years and are awarded the BSc by Middlesex University; part-time students can complete the course in four to six years.
 Students studying on our MSc in Acupuncture also qualify to practise after three years, but then go on to complete the dissertation part of their MSc, which takes one more year of mostly home study.
 Upon successful completion of the dissertation students are awarded the MSc by Middlesex University.
 Both the BSc and MSc courses are taught together by blended learning, and attendance in class and clinic is complemented by a series of online e-learning sessions and by substantial amounts of home-study.
 MSc students also have extra tutorials in addition to their classroom attendance.

 Our BSc and MSc programmes are quality assured by Middlesex University and you will receive a Middlesex award on successful completion.

 These courses are accredited by the British Acupuncture Accreditation Council.